ibm-skills-network/clarity-knowledgebase/docs/guided-projects/quick-start.md

 # Quick Start

-This guide explains how to create and publish a Guided Project (GP) step by step.
+This guide will walk you through the process of creating your first Guided Project (GP) in Author Workbench.

+## What is a Guided Project (GP)?

+Guided projects are short, interactive lessons that you can finish in one sitting, usually in less than an hour.
+They guide learners step-by-step to complete a real project.

+For example, a good guided project might be building and deploying a movie recommender using Node.js.
+As an author, you would first make this project yourself and then write easy-to-follow instructions for learners.
+With Author Workbench, creating these projects is simple, and learners can join in without needing to set anything up.
+Each guided project should have at least one hands-on lab.
+The lab will be where you provide the instructions and we provide the environment for learners to follow along.

-## Steps to Create and Publish a Guided Project (GP)
+## Steps to Create and Publish a Guided Project

 ### 1. Plan Out Your GP
 #### Define the Purpose and Audience